-For her residency at LACMA, Lutter is undertaking an ambitious project with three components.
-First, using a custom-built mobile camera, she is documenting exterior views of the buildings on LACMA's campus that are slated for demolition to make room for a new building for the museum's permanent collection.
-Second, working with LACMA curators, Lutter is photographing the interiors of selected galleries to create images that follow in the grand tradition of 19th-century "gallery paintings" of museum interiors.
-Third, using her camera obscura method, she is photographing paintings in LACMA's permanent collection.
-Although Lutter has previously photographed classical and modern sculptures, this is her first time using her camera obscura to photograph two-dimensional works of art.
+For her residency at LACMA, Lutter undertook an ambitious project with three components.
+First, using a custom-built mobile camera, she documented exterior views of the buildings on LACMA's campus slated for demolition to make room for a new building for the museum's permanent collection.
+Second, working with LACMA curators, Lutter photographed the interiors of selected galleries to create images that follow in the grand tradition of 19th-century "gallery paintings" of museum interiors.
+Third, using her camera obscura method, she photographed paintings in LACMA's permanent collection.
+Although Lutter has previously photographed classical and modern sculptures, this was her first time using her camera obscura to photograph two-dimensional works of art.

-A selection of works from Lutter's residency will debut in a special LACMA presentation at The European Fine Art Fair (TEFAF) New York Fall 2017 (October 27-November 1, 2017) at The Park Avenue Armory in New York.
+A selection of works from Lutter's residency debuted in a special LACMA presentation at The European Fine Art Fair (TEFAF) New York Fall 2017 (October 27-November 1, 2017) at The Park Avenue Armory in New York.